Moruya Micro-forest – coming 2022-2023

-The dense planting is based on the Miyawaki method of approximately three plants per square metre.
+The dense planting is based on the Miyawaki method of 3-4 plants per square metre.
+This method is said to result in 10 times faster growth than a naturally occurring forest.

-The end result – we converted a dustbowl into an urban oasis in 12 months.
+The end result was the creation of an urban oasis from a dustbowl in 12 months.

 In 2021 we planted 1200 native plants in the Watson Micro-forest.